brendanmcgarry/MyConcordiaGrades/README.md

 ```

 You have the choice of replacing "vi" with your preferred editor.

+__*Step 1.5*__

+You may have to run, "sudo env EDITOR=vi crontab -e" instead depending on your permissions.
+I personally ran into an error
+where it couldn't detect phantomJS in the PATH even though it was clearly there.
+You can use the method below to figure out if you are receiving this error.

+__*Step 2*__

 Finally add the following line inside the editor: